jenniferpham/Tech-Interview-Cheat-Sheet/README.md

 - **Perfect binary tree**: both full and complete, each level has max # of nodes (exactly (2^k - 1) nodes)
 - In an **unbalanced binary tree**, there is a significant difference in height between subtrees.
 - An completely one-sided tree is called a **degenerate tree** and becomes equivalent to a linked list.
+- tips for algorithms
+  - Does order matter?
+Breadth-first (use queue and while loop) or depth-first search (use stack and while loop or recursive which uses call stack)?
+  - Should we include nulls in queue or stack? (if question is about structure of tree, u usually need it.
+If question is about values of nodes, you can usually disregar null nodes)

 #### Time Complexity
 - Search:    Binary Search Tree: `O(log n)` on average, but `O(n)` for unbalanced trees like SLL